CoderDojo-Content/Advanced-HTML-CSS/en/clickable-cards.md

             </article>
         </a>
     ```

-    Notice how the value of **href** in my link ends in _#scFota_?
+6. Notice how the value of **href** in my link ends in _#scFota_?
 This is a neat trick you can use to jump to a particular part of a page.
 First you type the URL of the page to link to, followed by **#**.
 In the code file for the page you are linking to, find the part you want to jump to and give that element an **id**, for example, `<section id="scFota"`.
 The value of the **id** is what you type after the **#** in your link.
-    * If you are working on your own website feel free to change the link **URL** to whatever you want to link to!

-7. Now that the whoel thing is a link, the text font may have changed.
+7. Now that the whole thing is a link, the text font may have changed.
 You can fix it by adding a **CSS class** to the link, `class="cardLink"`.
 Here's the CSS code to put in your stylesheet:
    ```css
         .cardLink {
             color: inherit;